Photography Questions & Answers Logo

 QAA Logo

-How can I achieve a soft background blur in my portraits using a prime lens?
+How can I create a soft background blur without using a wide aperture?

 Read More →